 About Me:

-Carla Spartos is an editor, writer and content specialist based in the New York City area with more than a decade’s experience working at some of the world’s most iconic media brands.
+Carla Spartos is an editor, writer and newsroom leader with more than a decade’s experience working at some of the world’s most iconic media brands.
 She’s a goal-oriented team leader with a passion for generating and developing new ideas; creating sharp, stylish content with a flair for storytelling and growing audiences.

 Carla has long been captivated by publishing.
 She was a staff editor on her middle school newspaper, The Courier — the longest-running middle-school newspaper in the country — where she penned an exposé on recycled cafeteria food and a deep dive into teen suicide.
 Later, she served as the editor-in-chief of the White Plains High School yearbook.